The Atletico Madrid coach has urged his team to move on from their 1-0 loss to Espanyol on Saturday

 Simeone, whose team face Austria Vienna in the Champions League on Tuesday, said his side tried their all to find an equaliser at Estadio Cornella-El Prat.

 "It doesn't hurt because it's part of the game.
-We have always said our goal is to go match by match," he told reporters.
+We have always said our goal is to go match by match," he said.

 "Today, we faced an adverse goal, but in the second half the team tried to draw in different ways and that was important.